What Really Happens at a La Femme Boudoir Photo Shoot

 Similar questions in every Boudoir Photo Shoot

-Did she get hooked up with a session like this, or did she seek it out herself?
-What is happening during a boudoir photo shoot session?
+Did she get hooked up with a session like this because of her looks, or did she seek it out for herself?
+What actually happens during a boudoir photo shoot session?

-There are so many questions.
+Story time.
 Just a few weeks ago, I was photographing a woman in her 50s who broke down right before her session was about to begin.
 She said to me, "Who am I to be doing something like this?
 What gives me the right to be here?
 What am I, crazy?"
 It opened my eyes.
-For a moment, I panicked.
-For a moment, I thought she had a point.
-All of my clients' testimonials reminded me about why I do what I do, and then I recentered and replied, "Because every woman deserves to feel beautiful and own a beautiful portrait of herself."
-And she smiled the most fantastic smile of relief, nodded her head, and we began our session.
+For a moment, I panicked... but then I thought of all of my clients' testimonials reminding me why I do what I do.
+I re-centered and replied, "Because every woman deserves to feel proud and own a beautiful portrait of herself."
+She sighed, nodded, and smiled the most fantastic smile of relief, and we began our session.

 A Boudoir Photo Shoot is not just for Fancy or Well-Known Women

 I'm here to assure you that a boudoir is not just for fancy or well-known women.
 I photograph everyday women.
-Everyone between 9-5ers and entrepreneurs.
+Everyone between corporate executives and entrepreneurs.
 The college grad and grandmothers.
-There are bachelorettes, brides, and 10-year-anniversary celebrators.
-I photograph the thin ones and the curvier ones, and everyone brings something different to the table.
-I LOVE what I do, and I'm here to demystify it for you.
+Bachelorettes, brides, and 30-year-anniversary celebrators.
+I photograph the thin ones and the curvier ones, cancer fighters and survivors, you name it.
+Everyone has their story and brings something different to the table.
+I LOVE what I do, and I'm here to de-mystify it for you.
 Hear me out.

 What happens at a boudoir photo shoot?

-We have fun.
-We get hair and makeup done, we chat and become acquainted or catch up on old times, we dress up and dress down, and we make it one heck of an experience for everyone involved.
-And by we, I mean me, my client, and a makeup artist.
-I don't have a team; it's just me.
+We have fun!
+Maybe you get your hair and makeup done, we chat and become acquainted or catch up on old times, get dressed up and dressed down, and we make it one heck of an experience for everyone involved.
+And by we, I mean me, my client, and a makeup artist to get you ready for your session.
+I don't have a team during the session; it's just me, you, and a camera.
 No one is running around with a clipboard, and no one else is fixing lights for me.
-Clients get to have fun and feel beautiful, and I do all the technical stuff.
+Clients get to have fun and feel beautiful while I use light and direction to make you look and feel confident and amazing.

 Just my Client and Me